saamauro92/maids-are-more-expensive-on-sundays/README.md

-- HTML
+##### HTML

--No errors were returned when passing through the official [W3C Validator](https://validator.w3.org/#validate_by_input)
+- No errors were returned when passing through the official [W3C Validator](https://validator.w3.org/#validate_by_input)

-- CSS
+##### CSS

--No errors were found when passing through the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
+- No errors were found when passing through the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

-- Accessibility
+#### Accessibility

--I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse devtools
+ - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse devtools

+ - I ensured that images have an alt attribute.

+- Used aria lables

+- Used semantic html

 ![lighthouse](https://github.com/saamauro92/maids-are-more-expensive-on-sundays/raw/main/media/lighthouse.png)